Architectural drawing: Floor plan

-A floor plan is the most fundamental architectural diagram, a view from above showing the arrangement of spaces in a building in the same way as a map, but showing the arrangement at a particular level of a building.
-Technically it is a horizontal section cut through a building (conventionally at four feet / one metre and twenty centimetres above floor level), showing walls, windows and door openings, and other features at that level.
-The plan view includes anything that could be seen below that level: the floor, stairs (but only up to the plan level), fittings, and sometimes furniture.
-Objects above the plan level (e.g. beams overhead) can be indicated as dashed lines.
+A floor plan is the most fundamental architectural diagram.
+It is a view from above showing the arrangement of spaces in a building in a similar way to a map, but at a particular level of a building.
+Technically, it is a horizontal section cut through a building, conventionally at about four feet, or 1.2 metres, above floor level, showing walls, windows, door openings and other features at that level.
+The plan view includes anything that could be seen below that level, such as the floor, stairs up to the plan level, fittings and sometimes furniture.
+Objects above the plan level, such as overhead beams, can be indicated with dashed lines.

 Geometrically, plan view is defined as a vertical orthographic projection of an object onto a horizontal plane, with the horizontal plane cutting through the building.

 Site plan

-A site plan is a specific type of plan, showing the whole context of a building or group of buildings.
-A site plan shows property boundaries and means of access to the site, and nearby structures if they are relevant to the design.
+A site plan is a specific type of plan showing the whole context of a building or group of buildings.
+It shows property boundaries, means of access to the site and nearby structures if they are relevant to the design.
 For a development on an urban site, the site plan may need to show adjoining streets to demonstrate how the design fits into the urban fabric.
 Within the site boundary, the site plan gives an overview of the entire scope of work.
-It shows the buildings (if any) already existing and those that are proposed, usually as a building footprint; roads, parking lots, footpaths, hard landscaping, trees, and planting.
-For a construction project, the site plan also needs to show all the services connections: drainage and sewer lines, water supply, electrical and communications cables, exterior lighting, etc.
+It shows existing and proposed buildings, usually as building footprints, as well as roads, parking areas, footpaths, hard landscaping, trees and planting.
+For a construction project, the site plan also needs to show service connections such as drainage and sewer lines, water supply, electrical and communications cables, and exterior lighting.

-Site plans are commonly used to represent a building proposal prior to detailed design: drawing up a site plan is a tool for deciding both the site layout and the size and orientation of proposed new buildings.
-A site plan is used to verify that a proposal complies with local development codes, including restrictions on historical sites.
-In this context the site plan forms part of a legal agreement, and there may be a requirement for it to be drawn up by a licensed professional: architect, engineer, landscape architect or land surveyor.
+Site plans are commonly used to represent a building proposal before detailed design.
+Drawing up a site plan is a tool for deciding the site layout, size and orientation of proposed new buildings.
+A site plan is also used to verify that a proposal complies with local development codes, including restrictions on historical sites.
+In this context, the site plan may form part of a legal agreement, and there may be a requirement for it to be drawn up by a licensed professional such as an architect, engineer, landscape architect or land surveyor.